|Exploration = Skill Level + Perceptive Trait

 With this ability, a character can conceal themselves in the wilderness, in shadow, or somewhere where they are almost entirely covered (like under a table or bed).
-Characters attempting to conceal themselves must quietly speak a three count (“Concealing 1, Concealing 2, Concealing 3”), which still must be audible to those close by.
+Characters attempting to conceal themselves must quietly speak (not whisper) a three count (“Concealing 1, Concealing 2, Concealing 3”), which still must be audible to those close by.
 If another character hears this count, they can thwart the concealment by simply saying “Reveal,” and pointing at the concealing character.
 If this happens, the concealment fails.

 If the attempt succeeds, the character crosses their arms across their chest, which is the required gesture for a concealed character.
-Concealed characters may remain as such for as long as they like, but if they character moves, speaks, slips, falls unconscious (real or in-game) or uncrosses their arms, the effect ends.
+Concealed characters may remain as such for as long as they like, but if the character moves, speaks, slips, falls unconscious (real or in-game) or uncrosses their arms, the effect ends.
 Perceptive characters who “see” a Concealed character out of game can spend a FoPerception to immediately Reveal them, breaking the effect.
 If they don’t have a feat left, or don’t wish to use one, all that they are left with is the fleeting impression of something not being quite right.
 They may NOT point out a concealed character to someone else, or even suggest that something is in that direction: they just have a feeling.

 This ability represents a hunter’s focus on a particular kind of non-humanoid game (either natural or unnatural), granting them specific knowledge of the strengths and weaknesses of their anatomy.
 Functionally, this ability grants a survivalist a permanent +2 to all Power Strikes called against that kind of creature, which applies to all weapon types.